AlexsLemonade/OpenScPCA-analysis/analyses/doublet-detection/README.md

   - A mixture of human breast cancer cells and mouse immune cells from a PDX mouse model
   - Doublets were annotated with the [`MULTI-seq` pipeline](https://github.com/chris-mcginnis-ucsf/MULTI-seq)
 - `pbmc-1B-dm`
-  - `PMBCs` from a patient with systemic lupus erythematosus
+  - `PBMCs` from a patient with systemic lupus erythematosus
   - Droplets were annotated with `demuxlet`